 Ashby School ensures that all students move on successfully, whatever their chosen direction.

 The school prides itself on a close working relationship with parents.

 Courses on Offer

-Ashby School specialises in the delivery of Level 3 qualifications.
+As well as a huge variety of traditional A levels, the school also specialises in bespoke Level 3 courses.
 The range of subjects on offer is updated annually on this website.